 Interns hired may be currently using their intern experience as a learning process.
 Documentation that the intern is receiving academic credit and consistent communication with advisers is expected.
 School may be required to pay minor intern fees (i.e. background check).
 Not all internships are academic.

 Interns are in the studio 10-15 hours per week.

 Starting and ending dates will be specified in hiring process of internship.
 Internships will last at minimum 3 months and a maximum of one academic year, unless special arrangements have been made with a school for completion of credits.

 Each intern must pass a background check prior to working in the studio.

 Benefits of Interning

 Interns leave their completed commitment with an understanding of professional demands and requirements with in the field of art and/or art therapy.
 This experience also provides interns with exposure to facilities, equipment and experiences that are not available in a classroom environment.
 Additionally, interns often find potential contacts for employment after graduation.
-The opportunity for higher starting salaries and more job offers that less experienced graduates receive.
+The opportunity for higher starting salaries and more job offers than less experienced graduates receive.
 Past interns have also reported an easier transition from school to work environment experience.

 Intern testimonial: "Working as an intern at 100th Monkey Studio was the most enjoyable and fulfilling experience of my summer.
 I'm especially interested in art therapy and art education and gained many insights and first-hand involvement in those fields.
 I primarily enjoyed working with kids and planning art history based lessons for the summer workshops.
 Anyone interested in art education or therapy would benefit from this opportunity."